 Memory loss is a hallmark of Alzheimer’s, and with more than 5 million Americans living with the disease, it is perhaps the most well-known symptom.
 But along with memory loss, many newly diagnosed individuals also struggle with anxiety and agitation, often in response to the fear they are experiencing as memory loss symptoms increase and as they begin to feel less in control of their cognition and day-to-day life.
-Anxiety and agitation can manifest in excessive movement, disruptive irritability, emotional distress, aggression, and loss of inhibition.
+Anxiety and agitation in older adults can manifest in excessive movement, disruptive irritability, emotional distress, aggression, and loss of inhibition.

 Agitation and anxiety can be triggered by a number of scenarios such as:

 - Fear from trying to make sense out of a confusing world

 - Fatigue from either inadequate or poor-quality sleep, or a change in routine

 - Changes in routine, such as travel, hospitalization, or visitors

 The Alzheimer’s Association offers tips to help manage anxiety and agitation in a loved one diagnosed with Alzheimer’s:

 - Keep a journal or diary.
 Jot down detailed notes about what triggers may increase anxiety or agitation in your loved one.
 Look for patterns.

 - Keep your loved one comfortable.
 Alzheimer’s can magnify feelings of discomfort.
 Hunger, thirst, cold, heat, pain, a full bladder, or an undiagnosed medical issue can all impact how a person feels.
 Ask questions to help identify what might make the senior comfortable and seek medical attention if necessary.